Formalizing Learning from Language Feedback with Provable Guarantees: Experiments

-\textbf{Greedy.} This agent generates one hypothesis and one action, and returns that action immediately.
-This is a ReAct-style baseline.
+\textbf{CoT.} This agent generates one hypothesis and one action, and returns that action immediately.

-\textbf{\algo~(No exploitation step).} This baseline agent conducts optimistic exploration without the consensus-based exploitation step.
+\textbf{\algo and \algo~(No exploitation step).} In addition to \algo, we implement an ablation agent that conducts optimistic exploration without the consensus-based exploitation step (line 7).
 We demonstrate that optimistic exploration alone is insufficient in our setup.
-We use thought sampling to generate $N+M$ actions and $N$ hypotheses, followed by cross-verification that scores each action under every hypothesis.
-Unlike in \algo, we directly select actions with the highest score across all hypotheses.
-If there are multiple actions, we tie-break by preferring hypotheses and actions generated earlier in the output.

-\textbf{\algo~(No $\pi_{\mathrm{ref}}$).} This variant of \algo~includes thought sampling, cross-verification, and the exploitation step, but omits the re-scoring step using $\pi_{\mathrm{ref}}$.
-If the exploitation step is not triggered, we perform the exploration step without re-scoring using random actions sampled from $\pi_{\mathrm{ref}}$.
-The benefit of using $\pi_{\mathrm{ref}}$ is entirely empirical and depends on its specific instantiation.